CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 ## Change the paradigm!
-The situation in which many Reinforcement Learning researchers or practitioners may find themselves into falls in the pattern:
+The situation in which many Deep Reinforcement Learning researchers or practitioners may find themselves into falls in the pattern:

 1. Choose the observation space for the given problem, the action space, the network size and parameters